Participants will learn new skills, tools and behaviours to maximise their potential as leaders and managers.

 The final module builds on all of the key skills learnt throughout the programme to create high performing teams and manage talent within the business.
 This module explores theoretical and practical approaches to developing, leading, and managing teams (remote or multi-disciplinary).
 Managers will identify the techniques used to monitor and manage individual and team performance, assess current and future capabilities and adopt approaches to respond to these.
 On successful completion of the module, managers will not only understand how to meet the challenge of leading individuals and teams, they will know how to support, motivate and inspire them to exceed expectations.

 OFF THE JOB & WORKPLACE APPLICATION

 It is a requirement of the programme, that all participants are able to spend 20% of their normal working hours to developing and evidencing they are gaining and applying new skills, behaviours and knowledge.
-The 20% is for the duration of their leadership and management programme..
+The 20% is for the duration of their Level 5 Leadership & Management programme..

 As part of Level 5 Leadership & Management programme, participants will have access to the Fuel Hub; an intuitive, web-based system for participants to access essential learning material, information, documentation and complete their portfolio of work.